tc39/proposal-class-public-fields/README.md

 1. If the property name is computed, evaluate the computed property expression to a string to conclude the name of the property.
 2. Create a function whose body simply executes the initializer expression and returns the result.
 This function's parent scope should be set to the scope of the class body.
 To be super clear: This scope should sit sibling to the scope of any of the class's method bodies.
-3. If the `DefinedClass.prototype[Symbol.ClassProperties]` object is not already set, create and set it.
+3. If the `DefinedClass.prototype[Symbol.classProperties]` object is not already set, create and set it.
-4. On the `DefinedClass.prototype[Symbol.ClassProperties]` object, store the function generated in step 2 under the key matching the name of the property being evaluated.
+4. On the `DefinedClass.prototype[Symbol.classProperties]` object, store the function generated in step 2 under the key matching the name of the property being evaluated.

 The purpose for generating and storing these "thunk" functions is a means of deferring the execution of the initialization expression until the class is constructed; Thus,